-Bob Brogan is President of the Brogan Law Group, a boutique practice focused exclusively on elder law, special needs planning and asset protection.
-Bob primarily concentrates on Medicaid Planning, Special Needs Planning, Asset Protection, as well as Estate & Trust Planning and Administration.
+Bob Brogan is President of the Brogan Law Group, a boutique client-focused firm.
+Bob primarily concentrates on Medicaid Planning, Asset Protection, Special Needs Planning, as well as the planning and administration of Trusts and Estates.
 Certified as an Elder Law Attorney by the ABA-accredited National Elder Law Foundation, Bob has held leadership positions in the Elder and Special Needs field at the National and State level.

-Bob has been selected for inclusion in Super Lawyers Magazine's 2008 through 2018 Editions, and has received an A-V Preeminent Peer Review rating from Martindale-Hubbell.
-He serves on the Public Policy Steering Committee of NAELA and was selected by the NAELA President to Chair the ABLE Act Task Force.
+Bob has been selected for inclusion in Super Lawyers Magazine's 2008 through 2021 Editions and has received an A-V Preeminent Peer Review rating from Martindale-Hubbell.
+He served on the Public Policy Steering Committee of NAELA and was selected by the NAELA President to Chair the ABLE Act Task Force.
 The New Jersey State Bar Association has twice awarded him the Legislative Service Award for his lobbying efforts in the fields of elder law and special needs.
-Bob was an adjunct Professor of Law at the Georgetown University Law Center and is presently enrolled in the LL.M in Taxation Graduate Tax Program at Villanova Law School.
+Bob was an adjunct Professor of Law at the Georgetown University Law Center.

-Bob regularly lectures to other attorneys at the state and national level regarding Medicaid planning, planning for people with special needs, asset protection and the policy impact of healthcare issues on seniors and those with special needs.
+Bob regularly lectures to other attorneys at the state and national level regarding Medicaid planning, asset protection, planning for people with special needs, and the policy impact of healthcare issues on seniors and those with special needs.
 He has lobbied for positive legislative and regulatory developments on behalf of seniors and those with special needs at the state, Congressional and Presidential level.
-He is the author of articles published by New Jersey Lawyer Magazine, the New Jersey Institute for Continuing Legal Education, Suffolk University School of Law, National Business Institute, the Special Needs Alliance and the National Academy of Elder Law Attorneys.
+He is the author of articles published by New Jersey Lawyer Magazine, the New Jersey Institute for Continuing Legal Education, the American Bar Association, Suffolk University School of Law, National Business Institute, Strafford, the National Academy of Continuing Legal Education, the Special Needs Alliance and the National Academy of Elder Law Attorneys.

 |Award name||Grantor||Date granted|